-Stock futures trade lower ahead of jobless claims, GameStop hearing
+Stock futures trade lower as jobless claims rise, Walmart disappoints

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-The yield on the 10-year Treasury note held near its highest level in a year, at 1.27%.
+Stocks are facing headwinds after the yield on the 10-year Treasury note held near its highest level in a year, at 1.28%.
 Bond rates have risen on expectations that pandemic recoveries will push inflation higher, and that has capped buying enthusiasm, as investors have sold to lock in recent gains.

 Lawmakers in Washington will dig into the GameStop saga at a congressional hearing.